Azure/aks-engine/docs/kubernetes/troubleshooting.md

 CSE stands for CustomScriptExtension, and is just a way of expressing: "a script that executes as part of the VM provisioning process, and that must exit 0 (i.e., successfully) in order for that VM provisioning process to succeed".
 Basically it's another way of expressing the VMExtensionProvisioning— concept above.

-To summarize, the way that acs-engine implements Kubernetes on Azure is a collection of (1) Azure VM configuration + (2) shell script execution.
+To summarize, the way that aks-engine implements Kubernetes on Azure is a collection of (1) Azure VM configuration + (2) shell script execution.
 Both are implemented as a single operational unit, and when #2 fails, we consider the entire VM provisioning operation to be a failure; more importantly, if only one VM in the cluster deployment fails, we consider the entire cluster operation to be a failure.

 ### How To Debug CSE errors (Linux)